24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 map of old Puebla made out of Talavera tiles

-I love that my guide pointed out some works of art located along the streets that I had missed, including this wonderful map of old Puebla, made out of Talavera tiles.
-I wish I remembered the street it was on.
+I love that my guide pointed out some works of art located along the streets that I had missed, including this wonderful map of old Puebla in the above photo.
+I wish I remembered which street it was on.

 people making bread in a bakery